 - Better initial It takes time for the eye to get used to RGP contacts.
 Usually, it takes a few weeks of regular use before you stop feeling something notably odd in your eye.
 If you are only infrequently going to wear your contacts, you may wish to use soft lenses, which do not have this warmup period.

 - Rarely falling out of the eye.
 Soft contacts are slightly larger than RGP contacts, so they shift less easily.
 While this is not a huge advantage with regular day-to-day use, this can be a significant factor in sports or physically laborious activities.
-It simply makes it harder for your contacts to accidentally fall out when you are jostled.
+It simply makes it harder for to accidentally fall out when you are jostled.

 - Working well for intermittent wear.
 For reasons touched on above, soft contacts are good for those who don’t intend to wear their contacts frequently.
 Overall, they are just easier for your eyes to quickly adapt to.
 If you are often going to go multiple days without wearing contacts, consider soft lenses.

 RGP lenses have their own advantages beyond the previously mentioned cost and hygiene benefits.
 Some other big advantages of RGP lenses include:

 - Durability.
 One of the primary reasons RGP lenses are so cost-effective is their durability.
 RGP lenses last an average of two years, far longer than traditional soft contacts.